Realist2022/InsuranceGuestimator-Frontend/README.md

 ## DESCRIPTION

 This is a basic frontend input form for guesstimating insurance costs..
 It uses axios, react with vite boilerplate..
 The main purpose for this frontend is to upload an image file input, so I can send it through to the backend for processing, which will send it to azure custom vision for a prediction result.
-As soon as I receive the prediction results, my backeend will conditionally render the results which my frontend will receive and show the reults.
+As soon as I receive the prediction results, my fornt end will display the data from the backend.

 ## GETTING STARTED
 1. npm create vite@latest